Sulaiman Famro is a Nigerian engineer who has manufactured the "Farmking" prototype which is a one-stop processing plant for root crops and grains.

 Thus, the Farmking can be used to process cassava, soya beans, maize, sweet potatoes, yam, grains, and many other root crops.
 One of its most interesting characteristics is the capture of starch which is wasted when processed manually.

-The prototype was built with the inventor's own funds.
+The prototype was manufactured with the inventor's own funds.
 It would cost a buyer approximately 2.5 million naira (about $16,000).

 Sulaiman Famro studied at the Pratt Institute in Brooklyn and got his Master's degree from the Polytechnic Institute of NYU.